gcs278/gateway-api/geps/gep-1619/index.md

 #### Traffic Splitting with two Backends and one with Weight 0

-Consider the scenario where a route has two path matches, but one of those paths involves traffic splitting with a backendRef that has a weight of 0, and additionally, a `SessionPersistencePolicy` is attached to the route:
+Consider the scenario where a route has two path matches, but one of those paths involves traffic splitting with a backendRef that has a weight of 0, and additionally, a `LoadBalancerPolicy` is attached to one of the services:

 ```yaml
 kind: HTTPRoute